MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/hyper-converged-solution-using-storage-spaces-direct.md

 This topic provides instructions for how to deploy [Storage Spaces Direct](storage-spaces-direct-overview.md) to provide software-defined storage for your workloads.
 It describes both hyper-converged solutions where the cluster hosts the storage and virtual machines as well as a disaggregated (also known as converged) solution where workloads run on a different cluster.
 Storage Spaces Direct runs on Windows Server 2016 Datacenter Edition.

 > [!NOTE]
 > Note that for production environments we recommend acquiring a *Windows Server Software-Defined* hardware/software offering, which includes production deployment tools and procedures.
 These offerings are designed, assembled, and validated to meet Microsoft's requirements for private cloud environments, helping ensure reliable operation.
-More information about the program and links to our partner websites can be found at: [Windows Server Software Defined](https://www.microsoft.com/cloud-platform/software-defined-datacenter).<br>To evaluate Storage Spaces Direct without investing in hardware, you can use Hyper-V virtual machines, as described in [Using Storage Spaces Direct in guest virtual machine clusters](storage-spaces-direct-in-vm.md).
+More information about the program and links to our partner websites can be found at: [Windows Server Software Defined](https://www.microsoft.com/cloud-platform/software-defined-datacenter).

+To evaluate Storage Spaces Direct without investing in hardware, you can use Hyper-V virtual machines, as described in [Using Storage Spaces Direct in guest virtual machine clusters](storage-spaces-direct-in-vm.md).

 Before deploying Storage Spaces Direct, we recommended reviewing the [Storage Spaces Direct hardware requirements](Storage-Spaces-Direct-Hardware-Requirements.md) and skimming this document to familiarize yourself with the overall approach, and to get a sense for the important notes associated with some steps.
+You also might want to review the extensive and handy [Windows Server 2016 rapid lab deployment scripts](https://aka.ms/ws2016lab), which we use for training purposes.

 ## Hyper-converged and disaggregated solutions